zalopay-samples/quickstart-payment-gateway/README.md

 ZLP_MERCHANT_ENDPOINT="zalopay_merchant_endpoint_here"
 ```

-Note: We have already configured this our sample application information.
+Note: We have already configured this with our sample application information.
 You can skip this one and jump to the next step.

 1. Build & Start the server: